saleor/saleor-dashboard/.changeset/moody-ties-compare.md

 "saleor-dashboard": patch
 ---

-You can now see Customer email label in order list filters.
-Show customer email in order list
+You can now see the Customer email label in order list filters.
+The customer email is displayed in the order list.